Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

-Why is the disease returning?
+Why does the disease return?

 Clinical picture